 The 2012 JOBS Act was a great first step to reopening our public capital markets by addressing the risks, costs and regulatory burdens faced by startups and small cap companies fighting to succeed.
 The challenge today is that the JOBS Act helped build an on-ramp but the freeway still needs significant work.
 Simply put, the public markets need to be a more attractive place for companies, not to just get to, but to also stay in.

 Exempt bank investment into venture capital funds from Volcker Rule

-But by limiting the pool of possible limited partner investors into venture capital funds, the Volcker Rule currently reduces the amount of capital available to American entrepreneurs.
+By limiting the pool of possible limited partner investors into venture capital funds, the Volcker Rule reduced the amount of capital available to American entrepreneurs.
 Perhaps most critical among these are entrepreneurs in emerging ecosystems, many of which are in economically distressed areas of the country.
 The more challenging reality of venture fundraising in emerging ecosystems tends to require investment from a more diverse set of limited partners.
-In fact, removing the three most significant states for venture capital activity (CA, NY, MA), the median size venture capital fund size in the U.S. is about $20 million, simply too small for many institutional investors that provide capital to private funds.
+In fact, removing the three most significant states for venture capital activity (CA, NY, MA), the median size venture capital fund size in the U.S. is about $25 million, simply too small for many institutional investors that provide capital to private funds.

 Before the passage of the Volcker Rule, banks were an important source of investment for a number of small and regional venture capital funds.
-NVCA supports efforts to reform the Volcker Rule so banks can once again invest in venture capital, and put their capital to work building startup communities around the country.
+NVCA was a key advocate for 2020 regulatory reforms to the Volcker Rule that allowed banks to once again invest in venture capital, and make a meaningful contribution towards building startup communities around the country.